 Well, the rules actually vary slightly depending on which style guide you subscribe to.
 Style guides are a detailed set of writing standards and guidelines for publishers to adhere to.
 Large publishers (such as The Economist) tend to have their own house style, which is normally based upon one of the major style guides.
 Prominent guides include; Oxford Style Manual, Chicago Manual of Style and Associated Press Stylebook, amongst others.

 Anyway, I digress.
 Back to those letters.
-Most style guides generally follow the several principles when it comes to applying title case:
+Most style guides generally follow these principles when it comes to applying title case:

-- The first and last word are always capitalised.
+- The first and last words are always capitalised.

 - Articles (a, an, the), conjunctions (and, but, or, yet, so) and prepositions (on, at, to, by, of) should not be capitalised.